harisont/kappanneo/README.md

 # about me

-this is the closest thing to a website/social-network profile I'll ever have the patience to *maybe* maintain

-let's see how it goes ...
+###### this is the closest thing to a website/social-network profile I'll ever have the patience to *maybe* maintain, let's see how it goes ...

 ### beliefs
  - capitalization is an unnecessary evil